Food & Water Watch Unveils its New Smart Seafood Guide and “Dirty Dozen of Fish”

-Since I don’t eat fish myself nor is there such a thing as USDA certified organic fish (national organic standards for fish have not yet been approved), I don’t pay too much attention to this food group.
+Because there is no such a thing as USDA certified organic fish, as national organic standards for fish have not yet been approved.

-The Smart Seafood Guide gives an excellent analysis on over 100 different fish, provides regional guides, and offers helpful suggestions so that consumers can make the healthiest and most sustainable choices possible.
+The Smart Seafood Guide gives an excellent analysis of over 100 different fish, provides regional guides, and offers helpful suggestions so that consumers can make the healthiest and most sustainable choices possible.

 – Status of the Stock